A great deal of my work has centred on planetary atmospheres.

 Super Earths and Terrestrials

 Finding ways to distinguish between different types of terrestrials (Venus, early Earth, Earth like, "dead", something-we-haven't-thought-of), and between true super-terrestrials and stripped ice giants will be vital to the habitability studies of the next few decades.
 Most of my work focuses on using polarimetry as a tool to distinguish between these worlds from differences in their atmospheres, clouds and surfaces.
 This assesses habitability.
 Polarimetry holds the ability to identify some biosignatures, detect oceans, characterise clouds and characterise the bulk atmospheric composition.
-Because of its inherent directional information it could also provide a means to map worlds and their weather, and provide orbital information.
-Importantly, it is well suited to measure the reflected visible light of Earth-like temperate worlds around sun-like stars with its natural star-nulling and sensitivity (for Rayleigh scattering) in visible wavelengths.
+Because of its dependence on orbit and direction it could also provide a means to map worlds and their weather, and provide orbital information.
+Importantly, it is well suited to measure the reflected visible light of Earth-like temperate worlds around sun-like stars with its natural star-nulling and sensitivity (for Rayleigh scattering).